Liyunlong24/UTR-LM/README.md

 python3 prdict/... .py
 ```
 ## Result
-Please refer to the document for data set conditions, detailed training and fine-tuning parameters, and downstream task indicators：
+Please refer to the document for dataset conditions, detailed training and fine-tuning parameters, and downstream task indicators：

 [UTR-LM Project documentation](https://ab6fpiz688.feishu.cn/docx/TUGxdRBusoxg9fxHEQFczyjnnLh?from=from_copylink)